Chair, Te Hau Toka Group

 She is a strong advocate for the Five Ways to Wellbeing and believes community-led initiatives are a powerful tool to promote wellbeing and healthy lifestyles.

-Member of Fiordland Wellbeing Collective / Chair of Fiordland Community Board
+Member of Fiordland Wellbeing Collective / Councillor Southland District Council/Business Owner/NLP Coach

 Post Graduate Diploma in Business and Administration (HR); Business Studies Degree Bsc Hons

-Sarah joined Te Hau Toka in June 2021 and, through her variety of roles – including being part of the Fiordland Wellbeing Collective, Chair of the Fiordland Community Board, a business leader and a healthcare professional - she brings a wealth of knowledge to the group.
+Sarah joined Te Hau Toka in June 2021 and, through her variety of roles – including being part of the Fiordland Wellbeing Collective, an SDC Councillor, a business leader and a healthcare professional - she brings a wealth of knowledge to the group.

 Sarah has a range of experience in different sectors including small business, accommodation, retirement housing and banking.
 As well as being a Neural Coding® coach, facilitator, trainer and human resources consultant for more than 20 years, Sarah’s skillset also includes strong governance and communication, big picture thinking and community connections as well as in-depth knowledge of local issues and government, funding and project prioritisation matters across the Fiordland area.